jedevc/fyp-report/report.md

 would be plenty of future opportunities for expanding and improving the technique of challenge generation found in this report.

-One major area that could use more work would be in the random variation - currently, the challenge designer still requires writing context code instead of just the vulnerability description.
+One major area that could use more work would be in the random variation of theming - currently, the challenge designer still requires writing context code instead of just the vulnerability description.
 Ideally, more powerful random generation could synthesize code into a number of "scenarios", selecting NOPs, interfacing